metno/ESGF_download/README.md

 Norwegian Meteorological Institute in conjunction with the KeyClim project.

+Which experiments and variables are regularly/weekly downloaded from ESGF/thredds to nird: see files bin/vars_all.text bin/experiments_all.txt

 ## Description
 These tools query the [ESGF API](https://www.earthsystemcog.org/projects/cog/esgf_search_restful_api) for bash scripts to download
 CMIP6 climate model data.
 This script generation is a function of the ESGF API called wget script.
 This query is done